 Our paper, linking seafloor structures mapped in the Lau Basin to shallow seismic events, was recently accepted at the journal Geochemistry, Geophysics, Geosystems.
 We digitised over 4000 seafloor lineaments and compared them to the nodal planes of shallow CMTs in the region.
-This allowed us to determine the fault type.
 We used this new data set to classify new plate boundary segments, where possible.
 This study highlights that back-arc basins stress regimes are highly variable and are not exclusively extensional.
 Check out the paper here.

 The German research vessel, RV Polarstern, is currently in the Southern Ocean investigating hydrothermal vents and cold seeps within the Sandwich microplate.
 They have live streaming of their Remotely Operated Vehicle (ROV MARUM QUEST) available at this website.

 This week I started at the University of Ottawa as a Research Associate.
 I will be working on modern oceans and how they relate to ore bearing provinces in Canada.
 If you would like to learn more about the project click here!

 Last week my abstract was accepted for an oral presentation at the 20th International Sedimentological Congress this August in Quebec city.
 The title of the talk will be “What did India collide with in the Early Eocene?
 Characterizing the sediment source of the Chulung La Formation, Ladakh, NW India“.
 My co-authors are Jonathan Aitchison (UQ), Luke Milan (UNE) and Rosanna Murphy (UNE).
 I will also co-convene an open session on sedimentary processes at the conference.